tldr-pages/tldr/pages/common/knife.md

 # knife

-> CLi for interacting with a Chef server from a local Chef repo.
+> CLI for interacting with a Chef server from a local Chef repo.

 - Bootstrap a new node: